Ten-valley excitonic complexes in charge-tunable monolayer WSe$_2$: Methods

 \subsection{Valley population calculations}

 The charge distribution among the CB valleys is calculated by minimizing the total energy of the electron gas at zero temperature \cite{rozhansky_exchange-enhanced_2024}.
-Taking into account the spin-split $K/K$' valleys and the lower six valleys of $Q/Q$', the total energy is
+Taking into account the spin-split K/K' valleys and the lower six valleys of Q/Q', the total energy is

-The first line corresponds to the total kinetic energy, where $n_\mathrm{l(u)}$ is the total electron density in the lower (upper) valleys of $K$ and $K$', and $n_{Q}$ is the total electron density in the lower valleys of $Q$ and $Q$'. $m_i$ is the effective electron mass in the $i$-th valley ($i=\{\mathrm{l},\mathrm{u},Q\}$).
-The energy splitting between the lower and upper valleys of $K/K$' is $\Delta_\mathrm{c}$, and $\Delta_{KQ}$ is the corresponding splitting between the lower valleys of $K/K$' and the lower valleys of $Q/Q$'.
+The first line corresponds to the total kinetic energy, where $n_\mathrm{l(u)}$ is the total electron density in the lower (upper) valleys of K and K', and $n_{Q}$ is the total electron density in the lower valleys of Q and Q'. $m_i$ is the effective electron mass in the $i$-th valley ($i=\{\mathrm{l},\mathrm{u},\mathrm{Q}\}$).
+The energy splitting between the lower and upper valleys of K/K' is $\Delta_\mathrm{c}$, and $\Delta_{\mathrm{KQ}}$ is the corresponding splitting between the lower valleys of K/K' and the lower valleys of Q/Q'.
 The second line in Eq.~(\ref{eq:ET}) is the contribution due to exchange interactions between indistinguishable carriers (i.e., electrons with similar spin-valley configurations).
-The Fermi wavenumber in the $i$-th valley is $k_F^i = \sqrt{2\pi n_i/C_i}$ where $C_\mathrm{l}=C_\mathrm{u}=1$ and $C_Q=3$.
+The Fermi wavenumber in the $i$-th valley is $k_F^i = \sqrt{2\pi n_i/C_i}$ where $C_\mathrm{l}=C_\mathrm{u}=1$ and $C_{\mathrm{Q}}=3$.
 The integration over the angle $\varphi$ is limited by the Heaviside step function $\theta(...)$, where $|\mathbf{k}-\mathbf{q}| = \sqrt{k^2 + q^2 -2kq\cos\varphi}$.
 Finally, we have used the static limit of the random phase approximation to describe the screened Coulomb potential at these elevated charge densities,

 $\epsilon$ is the static dielectric constant of hBN, and $r_\ast= r_0/\epsilon$ where $r_0$ is the polarizability of the monolayer \cite{cudazzo_dielectric_2011}.
 The screening wavenumber due to electrostatic doping is \cite{rozhansky_exchange-enhanced_2024}